Interstellar-Network/Interstellar-Book/src/introduction.md

 - **Multichain wallet** - securely store and interact with native cryptocurrency coins, tokens and NFTs from multiple blockchains

-- **Nothing to store or remember** - no private key, passphrase, password, pin or login
+- **Easiest set-up in the ecosystem** - no private key, passphrase, password, pin or login

-- **Hardware level security** - TEE on nodes and mobiles (incl.
+- **Hardware level security** - TEE on blockchain nodes and mobiles (incl.
 TUI), Garbled Circuits and Visual Cryptography

+- **Simple Recovery Services** - leverages the existing Substrate pallet for social recovery + a novel decentralized autonomous recovery service based on NFC

+- **Send crypto with social network messages** - share a link that includes a pending transaction, even to friends with no wallet: explained in [Can an easy to set-up wallet be an efficient customer acquisition tool for DeFi players?](https://medium.com/@jlleleu/can-be-an-easy-to-set-up-wallet-an-efficient-customer-acquisition-tool-for-defi-players-8600812fe01e)

 - **Confirm a transaction with ONLY ONE SCREEN** - no SMS to wait for, no additional 2FA app to use, no QR code to scan

 - **Up to 1,000,000 tps** - no tps limit due to slow consensus, thanks to IntegriTEE layer 2 based on hardware enclave technology

-- **Social Recovery Service** - leverages the existing Substrate pallet and a novel decentralized autonomous recovery service based on NFC

-- **Features to securely send crypto with social network messages (even to persons with no wallet)** - explained in [Can an easy to set-up wallet be an efficient customer acquisition tool for DeFi players?](https://medium.com/@jlleleu/can-be-an-easy-to-set-up-wallet-an-efficient-customer-acquisition-tool-for-defi-players-8600812fe01e)

 #### Our solution is designed to support blockchain and DeFi mass market adoption with:

-- **A decentralized key & asset management service** where the user’s private keys and signature programs are stored and executed in TEE nodes
+- **A decentralized key & asset management service** | The user’s private key and signature programs are stored and executed in TEE nodes

-- **A decentralized Trusted Transaction Validation Protocol** that leverages TEE and TUI features on mobile, combined with One Time Garbled Circuits and Visual Cryptography to provide a **Trusted Authentication and Trusted UI layer** on user devices
+- **A decentralized Trusted Transaction Validation Protocol** | Leverages TEE and TUI features on mobile, combined with One Time Garbled Circuits and Visual Cryptography to provide a Trusted Authentication and Trusted UI layer on user devices